-Trump says Saudi writer Khashoggi is likely dead as he threatens consequences
+Donald Trump says Saudi writer Khashoggi is likely dead as he threatens consequences

 -

-Trump says Saudi writer Khashoggi is likely dead as he threatens consequences
+Donald Trump says Saudi writer Khashoggi is likely dead as he threatens consequences

-US president Donald Trump acknowledged that it “certainly looks” as though missing Saudi journalist Jamal Khashoggi is dead, and he threatened “very severe” consequences if the Saudis are found to have murdered him.
+US President Donald Trump has said that it “certainly looks” as though missing Saudi journalist Jamal Khashoggi is dead, and has threatened “very severe” consequences if the Saudis are found to have murdered him.

 His warning came as the administration toughened its response to a disappearance that has sparked global outrage.

-Before Mr Trump spoke, the administration announced that Treasury Secretary Steven Mnuchin had pulled out of a major upcoming Saudi investment conference and a US official said Secretary of State Mike Pompeo had warned the Saudi crown prince that his credibility as a future leader was at stake.
+Earlier on Thursday, Mr Trump's administration announced that Treasury Secretary Steven Mnuchin had pulled out of a major upcoming Saudi investment conference and a US official said Secretary of State Mike Pompeo had warned the Saudi crown prince that his credibility as a future leader was at stake.

 Mr Pompeo said the Saudis should be given a few more days to finish and make public a credible investigation before the US decides “how or if” to respond.